Tech

 Sherwood News

 Meta’s ability to turn eyeballs into cash has seen it rake in a cumulative $813 billion from ads since 2019.
 And, having put ads in WhatsApp for the first time last June, this figure is only expected to get larger when the tech behemoth reports its quarterly earnings later today.
-Indeed, Meta’s only division in which consumers pay up rather than advertisers — Reality Labs — is its only one that continues to light billions of dollars on fire.
+Indeed, Meta’s only division in which consumers pay up rather than advertisers — Reality Labs — is also the only one that continues to light billions of dollars on fire.

 Face value

-The new tiered model comes as Meta also looks to expand its AI offering, with the tech giant outlining plans to scale Manus — the web-browsing, content-producing AI agent it acquired right at the end of 2025 — and short-form video generator Vibes as part of the subscription plans.
+The new tiered model comes as Meta looks to expand its AI offering, with the tech giant outlining plans to scale Manus — the web-browsing, content-producing AI agent it acquired right at the end of 2025 — and short-form video generator Vibes as part of the subscription plans.

-But what might convince some more social media-savvy users to start paying up are additional features designed to give “more control” over Instagram accounts in particular, such as creating unlimited audience lists, seeing which followers don’t follow them back, and viewing a Story without the poster seeing that they viewed it.
+But what might convince some more social media-savvy users to start paying up are additional features designed to give “more control” over Instagram accounts in particular, including creating unlimited audience lists, seeing which followers don’t follow them back, and viewing a Story without the poster seeing that they viewed it.

 More Tech